freesky-edward/blogclub/tech/post/2017-11-10-How-to-protect-the-pods-in-kubernetes-cluster-with-Karbor.md

 ## The pod protectable plugin in Karbor

 The protectable plugin is responsible for the implementation of getting a type of protectable element which Karbor can protect.
-Most prominently OpenStack resources (volume, project, server, pod,etc).
+Most prominently OpenStack resources (volume, project, server, pod, etc).
 The actual instance of protectable element is named Resource.
-The Protectable Plugin about one type resource defines what types resource it depend on.
+The Protectable Plugin about one type resource defines what types resource it depends on.
 It defines the dependency between different resource type in the default distribution of Karbor.

 The Karbor code-base has a python API that corresponds to the set of API calls